-3 Ways to Keep Your Heart Healthy
+3 Smart Ways to Boost Your Heart Health

 The heart is the hardest working muscle in your body.
 If you live to be 100 years old, it will have beat more than 3 billion times.
 But even with this great strength, your heart is extremely vulnerable to the effects of lifestyle choices and genetics.
-In fact, heart disease kills more U.S. women than Alzheimer’s, all cancers, and accidents combined.
+In fact, heart disease kills more U.S. women than Alzheimer’s, all cancers, AND accidents combined.

 Know your risk